-Nitin P. Padture joined Brown University in January 2012 as Professor in the School of Engineering, and he was appointed Director of Brown's Institute for Molecular and Nanoscale Innovation (IMNI) in January 2014.
-He was recently awarded the Otis E. Randall University Professor endowed chair at Brown, effective 2017.
-Previously Padture was College of Engineering Distinguished Professor at the Ohio State University (OSU) in Columbus, and also the founding Director of the NSF-funded Materials Research Science and Engineering Center (MRSEC) at OSU.
+Nitin P. Padture is the Otis E. Randall University Professor in the School of Engineering at Brown University and Director of Brown's Institute for Molecular and Nanoscale Innovation.
+Prior to January 2012, he was College of Engineering Distinguished Professor at the Ohio State University (OSU), and also the founding Director of the NSF-funded Materials Research Science and Engineering Center (MRSEC) at OSU.
 He received B.Tech. in Metallurgical Engineering from Indian Institute of Technology, Bombay (1985), M.S. in Ceramic Engineering from Alfred University (1987), and Ph.D. in Materials Science & Engineering from Lehigh University (1991).
-Padture was a postdoctoral fellow at NIST (Gaithersburg, MD) for about 3 years, before joining the University of Connecticut (UConn, Storrs) faculty in January 1995 as Assistant Professor.
+Padture was a postdoctoral fellow at NIST (Gaithersburg, MD) for about 3 years, before joining the University of Connecticut (UConn) faculty in January 1995 as Assistant Professor.
 He became Associate Professor in 1998 and Professor in 2003.
 Padture served as Interim Department Head at UConn for one year before moving to OSU in January 2005.

-Padture's research and teaching interests are in advanced ceramics and nanomaterials.
-His research has been funded by NSF, ONR, DoE, AFOSR, DARPA, ARO, Government of Spain, State of Ohio, private foundations, and industry.
-Padture has published 180 publications, which have been cited over 12,000 times (Google Scholar; h-index 57).
-He is a co-inventor of four awarded patents, and he has delivered over 190 invited/keynote/plenary talks in the US and abroad.
+Padture's research and teaching interests are in advanced ceramics and nanomaterials, for applications ranging from jet engines to computer chips to solar cells.
+His research has been funded by NSF, ONR, DoE, AFOSR, DARPA, ARO, state governments, private foundations, and industry.
+Padture has authored or co-authored over 220 publications, including four awarded patents, which have been cited 18,000+ times total (Google Scholar; h-index 71).
+Padture has delivered over 230 invited/keynote/plenary talks and seminars in the US and abroad.

 Contact: firstname.lastname@example.org Tel.
 (401)863-2859